michaeljones/mango/README.md

 still to do.

-This is also my first Rust project of any size so that code is likely to be horrible and heavily influenced by my time spend with C++ & Javascript.
+This is also my first Rust project of any size so that code is likely to be horrible and heavily influenced by my time spent with C++ & Javascript.

 ## Motivation